 The first question asked by anyone interested in the history of MACVAD Ltd is “where did the name come from?”

 In the 1950's the New Zealand international trading environment was quite different to today's unregulated free for all.
 Companies wishing to trade overseas needed to make applications to the reserve bank for foreign funds to make payments.
-To purchase a new car you needed to have foreign exchange and then go on to a waiting list.
-If one wished to travel overseas it was necessary to seek approval from the reserve bank to obtain to travellers cheques from the trading Banks in order to travel.
+To purchase a new car, you needed to have foreign exchange and then go on to a waiting list.
+If one wished to travel overseas it was necessary to seek approval from the reserve bank to obtain to traveller’s cheques from the trading Banks to travel.
 Nearly all imports were tightly regulated to ensure protection for New Zealand industries and then we were all still tied to Mother Britain for most of our imports and exports.

 In 1950 Peter McClune was 20 years old and working in Wellington for William McDonald & Co.
 (His earlier efforts to find satisfying employment as a teacher proved to be a non-success.)
-William McDonald & Co. was a Family owned firm established by Bill McDonald in the 1920's as a manufacturer’s agent representing a number of UK leading textile companies, including WM Clark and Sons est. 1776 in Northern Ireland.
+William McDonald & Co. was a Family owned firm established by Bill McDonald in the 1920's as a manufacturer’s agent representing several UK leading textile companies, including WM Clark and Sons est. 1776 in Northern Ireland.
 Peter was employed to look after sales in the South Island.
 Peter would leave Wellington on the overnight ferry to Christchurch arriving early in the morning with suitcases full of samples and walk around the buyers all day and then return to Wellington on the evening ferry.
 Subsequently this became 2 days, then 3, then a week with side trips to Dunedin.

 During the 1950's William McDonald & Co. also opened an office in Auckland run by Peter Quiney but it was not a success, Don McDonald (Bill McDonald's son) subsequently came to Auckland but did not fare much better.
-In fact William McDonald & Co. made no profit from the Auckland office in the 1950's.
+In fact, William McDonald & Co. made no profit from the Auckland office in the 1950's.
 Doug McDonald was running the Wellington office.